Why I Replaced All of My Amalgam Fillings. Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Amalgam Fillings Weaken Teeth

 - The manner in which a tooth is prepared for an amalgam filling requires that the dentist removes tooth structure beyond just the decayed part of the tooth.
 This is because amalgam fillings do not bond to the teeth.
 They are held into place by the undercut shape of the preparation.
 When restoring your teeth, the goal of your dentist is to preserve as much of your natural tooth structure as possible for the longevity of your teeth.
 Every time dental work is replaced, more and more of your tooth structure is removed in the process.
 White fillings allow your dentist to remove only the compromised or decayed part of the tooth.
 Dentists are able to place white fillings in a variety of ways on the tooth due to the chemical bond of the filling material to the tooth structure.
+If you have mercury fillings or are considering the removal of mercury fillings in Lincoln, NE, be sure to visit with your dentist to outline all of the pros and cons in their entirety.

 - Even though the amalgam fillings have been around for over a century, there are other materials that provide dentists and patients with better options for tooth fillings.
 Composite (white) fillings and porcelain crowns (caps) are both more aesthetically pleasing as they support the tooth.
 These materials require a skilled clinician and a few more steps to make them beautiful and long-lasting.